-A quick, light, and flaky recipe for rough puff pastry made in only 15 minutes!
+A light, and flaky recipe for quick puff pastry (rough puff pastry) made in only 15 minutes!
 More than a quarter of the time of the classic stuff.

-Before I get to this Quick Puff Pastry (rough puff pastry), let’s talk… Next week is my big week.
+Before I get to this quick puff pastry recipe (rough puff pastry), let’s talk… Next week is my big week.
 I will be heading off to college.
 It seems as if yesterday was the day that I step foot into the lobby of my old high school, with a cup of Starbucks in my hand, ready to tackle what four years of high school had in store for me.

 It seems as if yesterday was the day that I was walked across a warm football field surrounded by thousands of people, ready to accept my high school diploma and see my friends for the last time on that very field.

 It feels like all of this happened within the past few days, but it didn’t, I constantly think about my last hugs, last fist-pounds, and last words with my friends from class.

 Now that I look back at high school, I can now say that it wasn’t as bad as I thought it was.
 Sure, it had it’s ups and downs, and sure- it kept me up until 2AM because I was probably finishing homework for Anatomy and writing last-minute essays for English, but I did meet some awesome people during those four years of my life.
 I met people who I could spend all the time in the world with, and I met people that I could talk to all day long- and they’d listen.

 Those four years of my life were the best and the worst years, but out of all of it- I learned that even though you mess up once, you hopefully won’t make the same mistake twice.
 I also learned that I can tackle just about any difficult project thrown at me, just as long as I have the right state of mind to complete it successfully.